Part 2 - Definitions

 Key terms that are frequently tested:

-The distinction between exposed-conductive-parts and extraneous-conductive-parts is one of the most commonly tested definitions.
+Exam tip: The distinction between exposed-conductive-parts and extraneous-conductive-parts is one of the most commonly tested definitions in the IET exam.

 Important Regulation Numbers